rcrowther/django-img/README.md

     </dd>
 </dl>

 Watermark deserves some explanation.
 This does not draw on the image, as text metrics are tricky to handle.
-Provide a URL stub to an image, here's a builtin,
+You configure a URL stub to an image, here's a builtin,

     watermark = 'image/watermark.png'

 The URL is Django static-aware, but will pass untouched if you give it a web URL (like the URLs in Django Media).

-The template is scaled to the image-to-be-watermarked, then composited over the main image by 'disolve'.
+The template is scaled to the image-to-be-watermarked, then composited over the main image by 'dissolve'.
 So the watermark is customisable, can be used on most sizes of image, and is usually readable since aspect ratio is preserved.

 It is probably worth saying again that you can not change the parameters, so the strengths of these effects, without creating a new filter.